moonbury/amon-onpremise-installation/README.md

 Please consult https://docs.amon.cx/agent/#install for more detail.
 * I cannot install via the installation url, so I manual install.
 1. Make sure you have python 2.7 installed in your monitor PC.
-2. Obtain the API Key from the server.
+2. Obtain the API Key from the server from amon admin page.
 3. Follow the manual installation steps and replace the API key and the server IP.
 4. If success, you will see the agent is running and you can find it in the amon server.